ZaifSenpai/Ass-Font-Changer/README.md

 # Ass-Font-Changer
-Font changer for Ass subtitle files.
+Font changer for ASS subtitle files.
 C++ code which simply reads file, do some string manipulations, write result to same file.

 # Usage
 This program accepts command line arguments.
 No, one or two arguments for the execution.